Mostar: Culture

 Mostar cuisine is balanced between Western and Eastern influences.
 Traditional Mostar food is closely related to Turkish, Middle Eastern and other Mediterranean cuisines.
-However, due to years of Austrian rule and influence, there are also many culinary influences from Central Europe.
+However, due to years of Austrian rule and influence, there are many culinary influences from Central Europe.
 Some of the dishes include ćevapčići, burek, sarma, japrak, musaka, dolma, sujuk, sač, đuveč, and sataraš.
 Local desserts include baklava, hurmašice, sutlijaš, tulumbe, tufahije, and šampita.

 Economy

-Mostar's economy relies heavily on the aluminium and metal industry, banking services and the telecommunication sector.
+Mostar's economy relies heavily on the aluminium & metal industry, banking services & the telecommunication sector.
 The city is home of some of the country's largest corporations.

-Along with Sarajevo and Banja Luka, it is the largest financial center in Bosnia and Herzegovina.
+Along with Sarajevo & Banja Luka, it is the largest financial center in Bosnia & Herzegovina.
 One of three largest banks in the country has its headquarters in Mostar.
-Bosnia and Herzegovina has three national electric, postal and telecommunication service corporations; the seat of one per each group is placed in Mostar (electric utility provider Elektroprivreda HZHB, postal service company Hrvatska pošta Mostar and HT Eronet, the third largest telecommunication company in the country).
-These three companies (along with banks and aluminium factory) make a vast portion of overall economic activity in the city.
+Bosnia & Herzegovina has three national electric, postal & telecommunication service corporations; the seat of one per each group is placed in Mostar (electric utility provider Elektroprivreda HZHB, postal service company Hrvatska pošta Mostar & HT Eronet, the third largest telecommunication company in the country).
+These three companies (along with banks & aluminium factory) make a vast portion of overall economic activity in the city.

 Prior to the 1992–1995 Bosnian War, Mostar relied on other important companies which had been closed, damaged or downsized.
-They included SOKO (military aircraft factory), Fabrika duhana Mostar (tobacco industry), and Hepok (food industry).
+They included SOKO (military aircraft factory) & Hepok (food industry).
 In 1981, Mostar's GDP per capita was 103% of the Yugoslav average.

 Aluminum manufacturing company Aluminij Industries is the sole remaining large company that was prominent during the former Yugoslavia.
-It is one of the country's largest exporter companies and it has a number of international partners.
+It is one of the country's largest exporter companies & it has a number of international partners.
 It is one of the most influential companies in the region as well.
 The city of Mostar alone has direct income of €40 million annually from Aluminij.

 Considering the fact that three dams are situated on the city of Mostar's territory, the city has a solid base for further development of production.
-There is also an ongoing project for the possible use of wind power and building of windmills.
-The private sector has seen a notable increase in small and medium enterprises over the past couple of years contributing to the positive business climate.
+There is also an ongoing project for the possible use of wind power & building of windmills.
+The private sector has seen a notable increase in small & medium enterprises over the past couple of years contributing to the positive business climate.

 Mostar also hosts the annual International Economic Fair Mostar ("Međunarodni sajam gospodarstva Mostar") which was first held in 1997.